 It’s saucy, messy, and delicious, and perfect street food!

-How to Make Keema in an Instant Pot or Electric Pressure Cooker
+How to Make Lamb or Chicken Keema Pav in an Instant Pot or Electric Pressure Cooker

 Making Kheema Pav is quick and easy in an Instant Pot or other electric pressure cooker:

 - Use the “Sauté” function to brown the meat, stirring occasionally.
 Remember, you can use either ground lamb or ground chicken for this keema recipe.